Here's what you will find on this page:

 Runge writes in the introduction to this article, "The primary purpose of this article is to challenge the view of the historical present (HP) usage held by those claiming that Koine Greek does not grammaticalize tense."____________________________________________________________________________

-Commentaries Based on Greek TextBaylor Handbook on the Greek New Testament
+Commentaries Based on Greek TextAn Exegetical Commentary on the Greek New Testament

 This is a Greek reader by H. R. Heatley.
 Notes on the text are provided in the second half of the book.Irons, Charles.
 A Syntax Guide for Readers of the Greek New Testament

 This is a commentary series on the Greek text of the books of the NT.
 While its concerns are broader than simply the original language dimension, it comments on the book from the perspective of the Greek text.____________________________________________________________________________